In conjunction with this year’s Colonial Ball

-Tickets for the concert are just $20, however MFS members and anyone who has bought a Colonial Ball ticket will be offered a discounted price of $15.
+Tickets for the concert are just $20, however MFS members and anyone who has bought a Colonial Ball ticket will be offered the concession price of $15.
 Tickets available at the door, or call 0407 431 332.

 So, if you a local, why not enjoy a relaxing and informative concert in the afternoon, prior to getting ready for the Ball.
 If you from outside of Canberra, here’s an excuse for arriving early.